Thursday, April 10, 2014

 It is most important to observe that St. Chrysostom attributes an equal dignity to these two Apostles when he mentions both of them together.
 We will give some few examples.

-In his second sermon on prayer, he tells uthat prayer has such power that it “delivered from great perils both Peter and Paul, the columns of the Church and princes of the Apostles, the most glorious in heaven, the walls of the universe, and guardians of earth and sea.”±
+In his second sermon on prayer, he tells us that prayer has such power that it “delivered from great perils both Peter and Paul, the columns of the Church and princes of the Apostles, the most glorious in heaven, the walls of the universe, and guardians of earth and sea.”±

 We find the same truth in the following passage, which deserves very particular